 6. How to Promote your products efficiently in China

-Start-up in China should use WeChat
+Start-ups in China should use WeChat

 The most important social platform in Chinese people’s daily life.
 Representing more than 1 billion daily active users, WeChat gives many possibilities to make your promotion reach as many users as possible:

-- WeChat official account: Create an account to be visible, share texts, images, and other marketing content.
+- WeChat official account: Create an account to be visible, and share texts, images, and other marketing content.
 This will allow you to establish your fan base and your presence on users’ feeds.

-Weibo, in China business is social, and social is Business
+Weibo, in China business, is social, and social is Business

 With more than 500 million monthly active users, Weibo is also one of the largest social platforms in China.
 Since Weibo’s main concern is visual content, your targets can easily be led to the distributor’s online store you chose and thus sell more effectively.
-Being in some ways your showcase, Weibo also gives you other features for your marketing campaign as KOLs and live stream to gain visibility and reliability.
+Being in some ways your showcase, Weibo also gives you other features for your marketing campaign as KOLs and live streaming to gain visibility and reliability.

-Collaborating with KOLs will convert the trust users accord to the influencers you chose into your products.
+Collaborating with KOLs will convert the trust users according to the influencers you chose into your products.
 Using live streams AND KOLs at the same time is a real sales booster because the Chinese love this feature and are more willing to spend money during this kind of event.

 Read more about Weibo